gl-inet/imagebuilder/README.md

 ## How to compile stable firmware based on GL.iNet?

+Make sure you have compiled it once.
+It will automatically download the specified imagebuilder and glinet repository.

 Select the version you want to make, sush as mifi_v3.023,

 ```